“Want to achieve excellence? Consider every detail, straighten the crooked.

 -Ms. Diana Benner, Director of Professional Development, TCEA.org

 Crafted multiple workshops featuring evidence-based strategies

-Wrote over seventy blog entries, several of which achieve top blog post or top ten
+Wrote over one hundred blog entries, several of which achieve top blog post or top ten

 Prepared a mobile app focused on Coaching, High-Effect Size Strategies, and Digital Tools